richgilbank/mp3-data-exporter/README.md

 Once you have a CSV, you can use a free tool like [Playlist Converter](http://www.playlist-converter.net/#/) to import it into Spotify or another service.

+To use it, download the binary for your platform ([Mac](https://s3.amazonaws.com/mp3-data-exporter/mp3-data-exporter.app.zip)), open the zip file, and run the app (`mp3-data-exporter.app`).

 #### Screenshots:
 ![](https://s3.amazonaws.com/mp3-data-exporter/screens.jpg)